 - In the case of search engines that offer copyright-free material you only need to mention '[short title illustration] or 'Source: Pixaby' or 'Source: Wikipedia Commons'.

-Also give the CC-licence here
+Also provide the CC-licence here.

 Have a look at the LibGuide Citing for extensive information on using sources.

 Laws, resolutions, regulations, judicial decisions and administrative decisions belong to the public domain.
 These works are copyright-free and may therefore be reproduced freely.
 Also parliamentary records, minutes from council meetings or government reports, created and made public by the government, may be wholly and freely reproduced, unless there are copyright restrictions.

 Academic integrity also demands stating your sources when a publication belongs to the public domain.